martin-opensky/whisper-assistant-vscode/README.md

 2. Search for "Whisper Assistant"
 3. Set "Api Provider" to one of:
    - `localhost` (default)
+   - `openai`
    - `groq`
 4. Enter your API key:
-   - For localhost: Any non-empty string (e.g., "local")
+   - For localhost: Any non-empty string (e.g., "localhost-dummy-key")
+   - For OpenAI: Get your key from [OpenAI's console](https://platform.openai.com/api-keys)
    - For Groq: Get your key from [GROQ's console](https://console.groq.com)

 When using localhost (default), you can customize the endpoint URL in settings if you're running the Docker container on a different port or host.